Workspace Settings

 Auto Queue Runs

 Being able to automate the management of Scalr is a key component for the majority of our customers.
 Many customers create "vending machines", which create workspaces based on a certain set of criteria and automatically onboard teams and/or apps with those workspaces.
 The auto-queue runs feature helps with another step in that automation by giving users the ability to automatically kickoff runs after the initial configuration files are uploaded into a workspace.
 It is not required to trigger the initial run through the UI or API.
-This is controlled through the following settings via the Scalr API or provider:
+This is setting is controlled through the UI, API, or provider:

-- (default) A run will not be triggered when the initial workspace is created, but subsequent runs will be triggered upon new configuration files being uploaded.always
+• skip_first - (default) A run will not be triggered when the initial workspace is created, but subsequent runs will be triggered upon new configuration files being uploaded.

-- A run will be triggered as soon as the configuration files are uploaded, including the initial files.never
+• always - A run will be triggered as soon as the configuration files are uploaded, including the initial files.

 resource "scalr_workspace" "infra" {